ashababnoor/code-bits/README.md

 └── simulations
 ```

-Note: Marked with * indicates move to different repository
+*Note:* Marked with `*` indicates moved to or being maintained in different repository

 Generated directory tree using the following command
 ```bash